gokulsuthar22/ekspensify-backend/README.md

 ## **🚀 Overview**

-Welcome to **Ekspensify**, your personal finance tracking app made with **Kotlin** and **Jetpack Compose**!
-This project is all about making financial management simple, fun, and stress-free.
-Whether you’re budgeting like a pro or just starting, **Ekspensify** helps you stay on top of your money! 💰✨
+Welcome to Ekspensify Backend, the powerful engine behind your personal finance tracking app!
+Built with Node.js, NestJS, and PostgreSQL, this backend ensures secure, efficient, and scalable financial management.
+From handling user authentication to managing transactions, it’s designed to keep your data safe and accessible. 💡🔐

 ### **✨ Why I Built This**

-I wanted a **clean, intuitive, and fun way** to track income and expenses.
-No more boring spreadsheets - just a smooth experience with a **beautiful UI, insightful analytics, and helpful budgeting tools**.
-This app is my solution to making finance tracking **enjoyable and effortless**! 🚀
+I wanted a robust, scalable, and well-structured backend to support a seamless finance tracking experience.
+No more slow or unreliable systems—just a fast, secure, and efficient API that powers real-time analytics, budgeting tools, and smooth data handling.
+This backend is built to make finance tracking reliable, secure, and hassle-free! 🚀

 ## **🌟 Features**